briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 Now, when we want to render a polygon somewhere, we just walk its path, applying the various translations.
 The polygon doesn't change because we rotate it.
 If I want to do things such as detect overlaps, we place two polygons and do whatever we need to do to check if their paths cross.
 But, an overlap is not a property of the polygon.
 Something else knows how to check that.

 The polygon doesn't even know how to walk its path.
-It doesn't think about that at all because its just a polygon.
+It doesn't think about that at all because it's just a polygon.
 It has an idealized path up to the point that we apply translation and scale to it.
 We will have to figure out how to start the path, and perhaps define a "north", but that's not necessarily something we need to figure out at the lowest level.
 It's a particular thorny problem too.
 Do we assume that we start by point "north" then follow the path?
 What if we make two equivalent polygons but start at different points in the path (or go anti-clockwise instead)?
 Do we prefer a particular edge (the shortest one to set the normalized lengths?)

-This `PlacedPolygon` instance might decide this on is own.
+This `PlacedPolygon` instance might decide this on its own.
 It contains several bits of independent info that we need to orient and measure a polygon in space.
 These aren't the things that any particular polygon knows.
 Every instance thinks they are the center of the universe because they have no concept of anything else.
 If we don't like how `PlacedPolygon` does it, we simply make a different class that does what we want (without disturbing the polygon class).

 But, do you see the other thing happening?
 Do you recognize this yet?
 The polygon is the data, and the `PlacedPolygon` is using that data with other data to do something.
 The only thing left is to render it.
 Still guessing?
 How about Model-View-Controller?
 You might be surprised by that because today people talk about MVC as huge application-level ideas.
 However, that's not how Trygve Reenskaug thought about it when he used that idea in Smalltalk.
 Each little thing would have their own set of MVC components and they'd send messages to each other.
 Imagine every widget in your webpage being its own MVC and sending messages to other widgets, each of which had their own MVCs.